ebzzry/ebzzry.github.io/en/fkd/nix.md

 7 directories, 9 files
 ```

-Next, let’s find where the package lives, for example Hello.
+Next, let’s find where the package lives, for example *GNU Hello*.

     $ grep hello pkgs/top-level/all-packages.nix
       hello = callPackage ../applications/misc/hello { };

-It says here that the package Hello is available under `../applications/misc/hello`.
+It says here that the package *GNU Hello* is available under `../applications/misc/hello`.
 Relative to the
 file `all-packages.nix`, the path is at `pkgs/applications/misc/hello` or
 `~/nixpkgs/pkgs/applications/misc/hello`.
 Let’s go there: